d-shah93/NeoSnap/README.md

 # __NeoSnap__

-This repository is for the NeoSnap device that has been created by *Emmanuel Leon, Deep Shah, Hemant Rawat, Allen Chavez*.
+This repository is for the NeoSnap mobile photobooth device.

 ## What is NeoSnap?